Mdayan13/Tracker/readMe.md

 ### message ✉️✉️

-this project i created to be expand in future as i taught there can be need of somewhere in techo ecosystem like this from which we can get live data direcly in cli with very easy commands like ``babe --gasprice`` 😅😅
+this project i created to be expand in future as i taught there can be need of somewhere in techo ecosystem like this from which we can get live data direcly in cli with very easy commands like ``babe --gasprice``👊👊

 #  ====== Future Expansion Ideas =========